Alessandro Lovisa: Club career

 He was raised in the youth teams of Pordenone and made his professional debut in Serie C for the club on 31 March 2018 against Padova, at the age of 16.

 On 17 August 2018, he moved to Napoli and signed a three-year contract.
 After spending the 2018–19 season with Napoli's Under-19 squad (including the 2018–19 UEFA Youth League), he returned to Pordenone.

 On 5 August 2019, he left Pordenone again, signing a three-year contract with Fiorentina.
 After spending the 2019–20 season with Fiorentina's Under-19 squad, he then went on series of loans to Serie C clubs, joining Gubbio, Legnago and Lucchese, but failing to establish himself as a starting player in any of those loans.

 On 12 January 2022, he returned to Pordenone on loan from Fiorentina.
 He made his Serie B debut for Pordenone on 16 January in a game against Lecce and made his first start in the next game on 22 January 2022 against Perugia.

 On 20 July 2022, Lovisa signed a three-year deal with Triestina.
+His contract was terminated by mutual consent on 24 August 2023.